Graptopetalum saxifragoides Kimnach

 Graptopetalum saxifragoides var. saxifragoides

-Graptopetalum saxifragoides is dense mat-forming succulent that forms dense rosettes of thick, pale green, or completely reddish leaves.
+Graptopetalum saxifragoides is a mat-forming succulent that forms dense rosettes of thick, pale green, or completely reddish leaves.
 The rosettes grow up to 1.6 inches (4 cm) in diameter.
-Leaves are up to 0.6 inches (1.5 cm) long and up to 0.2 inches (0.5 cm) wide.
-The flowers are 5-petaled, cream-white to yellowish patterned with brownish-violet, and up to 1 inch (2.5 cm) across.
+Leaves are up to 0.6 inches (1.5 cm) long and 0.2 inches (0.5 cm) wide.
+Flowers are creamy-white to yellowish, patterned with brownish-violet, 5-petaled, and up to 1 inch (2.5 cm) across.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).